Austin Healey Owners Club of Qld. Inc.

 • Driving lights

-• Cabin, underbonnet and boot lights.
+• Cabin, under-bonnet and boot lights.

 Also has 2x 1kg fire extinguishers mounted on top.
 All original dials refurbished (speedometer, tachometer, water temp and oil pressure; fuel gauge); additional oil temperature gauge added in front of navigator.